A Transformative Village shaped by Community

 A Village Designed around Food, Land, and Working Together

 Food has a way of connecting people, supporting local farmers and engaging the youth within the community.
 We are building West Thorn as an “agrihood” in collaboration with Mountain Roots and Sue Wyman.
 This includes space for growing food and gathering built directly into the plans as a cornerstone of the area.
-Residents will have the opportunity to tend to the gardens and direct access to local food.
+Residents will have the opportunity to tend to the gardens, direct access to local food, and education around food systems.

 Project Partners & Team